 |Minimum Deposit||$200 (or equivalent)||$100 (or equivalent)||$250 (or equivalent)||$100 (or equivalent)||$250 (or equivalent)|

-Google has found success by following a simple set of principles and it is yet to face any kind of serious competition.
+Google has found success by following a simple set of principles, and it is yet to face any kind of serious competition (despite concerns about Microsoft and AI aiming to take Google’s place).
 This is reflected in the soaring share price.
-While some have held off and have wondered, ‘is now a good time to buy google shares’?
+While some have held off and have wondered, ‘is now a good time to buy Alphabet (Google) shares’?
 The price has continued upwards.

 The different share classes are a concern for some, but as the founders keep making the right calls and generating more profits, others are happy to put their trust in them.
 However, investors do need to make sure they are buying what they intend to.

-Potential future stock-splits and the ongoing share buy-back program are background reasons to consider investing in Google now.
-The firm’s domination of the all-important search engine market is a more direct reason to consider adding the firm to your portfolio now.
+The firm’s domination of the all-important search engine market is a more direct reason to consider adding the firm to your portfolio.